The expected value of sample information calculations for external validation of risk prediction models: Results

 The EVPI curve is presented in Figure \ref{fig:GUSTO_EVPI}.
+The EVPI at 0.01 threshold was 0.00037.
+At the 0.02 threshold it was 0.00125.
+The EVPI was 0 at 0.05 and 0.10 thresholds (so EVSI for any \(\mathit{N}\) will also be 0).
+We therefore focus on VoI calculations at 0.01 and 0.02 thresholds.
 EVPI quantifies the expected NB loss per decision (every time the model might be used).
-The overall NB loss due to uncertainty is therefore affected by the expected number of times the medical decision will be made\textsuperscript{29}.
-In scaling VoI quantities to the population, we apply a similar approach as in our previous work\textsuperscript{11}: a decision-making body in charge of making a national recommendation can consider the model to be applicable to all AMI cases in the US (the target population of the validation sample).
-There are around 800,000 AMIs in the US every year\textsuperscript{30}, and a guideline development panel in charge of recommending risk stratification for AMI management can consider all those instances relevant.
+The overall NB loss due to uncertainty is therefore affected by the expected number of times the medical decision will be made\textsuperscript{36}.
+In scaling VoI quantities to the population, we apply a similar approach as in our previous work\textsuperscript{15}: There are around 800,000 AMIs in the US every year\textsuperscript{37}, and a national guideline development panel in charge of recommending risk stratification for AMI management can consider all those instances relevant.
 The scaled VoI values are provided in true positive units on the second Y-axis of the EVPI figure.
-At the 0.02 threshold, a future validation study can have a maximum benefit equal to gaining 1001 net true positive (individuals who will die within 30 days and are correctly identified as high risk) per year, or avoiding 49069 extra false positive cases per year (individuals who will not die within 30 days.
+At the 0.02 threshold, a future validation study can have a maximum benefit equal to gaining 1,004 net true positive (individuals who will die within 30 days and are correctly identified as high risk) per year, or avoiding 49,188 extra false positive cases per year (individuals who will not die within 30 days but are identified as high risk).

 The EVSI curves are shown in Figure \ref{fig:GUSTO_EVSI}.
 Generally, it is expected that EVSI will increase with a larger future study, and will asymptote to EVPI, a pattern that is obvious for both thresholds.
-The `diminishing return' pattern is also obvious for both thresholds: the expected NB gain steeply rises at small samples and plateaus as \(n^*\) grows.
+The `diminishing return' pattern is also clear: the expected NB gain steeply rises at small samples and plateaus as \(\mathit{N}\) grows, leaving little room for gaining NB beyond \(\mathit{N}\)=4,000.
 Similar to EVPI, population scaling is applied to EVSIs and is presented as the second Y-axis of the EVSI curve.
-At 0.02 threshold, a future study of size \(n^*=500\) has a per-decision EVSI value of 0.00100, corresponding to population value of 804 in true positive cases gained, or 39381 in false positive cases averted.
+At 0.02 threshold, a future study of size \(\mathit{N}=1,000\) has a per-decision EVSI value of 0.00101, corresponding to population value of 806 in true positive cases gained, or 39,500 in false positive cases averted.